An exponential integrator multicontinuum homogenization method for fractional diffusion problem with multiscale coefficients: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we will show some numerical tests for the time fractional parabolic equation with the multiscale permeability field \(\kappa(x)\).
 We take the domain \(\Omega = [0,1] \times [0,1] \).
-For the reference solution, we utilize the L1 scheme where the time intevral \([0,T]\) is divided into uniform parts \(\widehat{N} = 5N\) for time discretization, and finite element method with mesh size \(\frac{1}{400}\) for spatial discretization.
+For the reference solution, we utilize the implicit L1 scheme with finer time step where the time interval \([0,T]\) is divided into uniform parts \(\widehat{N} = 5N\) for time discretization, and the finite element method approximated by quadratic elements basis in space with mesh size \(\frac{1}{400}\) for spatial discretization.
+We derive the reference solution numerical scheme by

+where \(M_{f},A_{f}\) represent the mass matrix and the stiffness matrix in the fine scale.
 We will discuss the linear problem with source term \(f(x)\) and semilinear source term \(f(x;u(x))\) with two different media respectively.
-In our examples, we take
+In all examples, we take

 In all examples, we set the coarse mesh grid size as \(H = \frac{1}{20}\), \(T = 0.001 \) and \(N = 100\).
-The relative errors between the reference solutions and numerical solutions at each time \(t = t_{n}\) are defined as follows
+The relative errors between the reference solutions and numerical solutions at each time \(t = t_{n}\) are defined as follows.

-where \(\Pi _{i,h} u (x,t_{n})\) is the average of reference solutions \(u (x,t_{n})\) (solved by finite element method in the fine grid) while \(U_{i}^{n}\) denotes the approximated solution from our proposed method at \(t_{n}\) for a specific continua \(i\).
+where \(\Pi _{i,h} u^{n}\) is the average of reference solutions \(u^{n}\) (solved by finite element method in the fine grid) while \(U_{i}^{n}\) denotes the approximated solution from our proposed method at \(t_{n}\) for a specific continua \(i\).
 A logarithmic scale has been used for error-axis in all relative error figures.
+To compare, for the numerical solution, we also present the result of explicit L1 scheme that are unstable for some cases in order to highlight the stability of our methods we present.
+The explicit L1 scheme reads as